safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 **1) Connect to FME Server**
 <br>
-Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser (http://localhost/fmeserver), and log in using the username and password *admin*.
+Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser (http://localhost/), and log in using the username and password *admin*.

 **2) Backup FME Server**
 <br>
 When migrating FME Server, you need to back up your current FME Server configurations.

-On the Web User Interface, click **Backup & Restore**.
+On the left sidebar, click **Backup & Restore**.

 ![](./Images/6.401.Backup&Restore.png)